 - Some lenders require a minimum credit score of 600, 620, or 640, but the VA does not mandate a minimum credit score.

 Fannie Mae and Freddie Mac have selling and servicing requirements that are published with minimum standards.
 Fannie Mae Single Family Selling Guide and Freddie Mac’s Seller/Servicer Guide are published online.
 During the pre-approval process, the Automated Underwriting System (AUS) is run that makes understanding guidelines easier.

 Examples of Conventional Overlays

-Requiring a minimum down payment.
-For first time home buyers, the home possible and home ready program requires as little as 3% down.
-Nationwide Mortgage also has a 1% down program and grant programs with no repayment.
+- For first time home buyers, the home possible and home ready program requires as little as 3% down payment with 4% and 5% grants available.